fabien0102/ts-to-zod/README.md

 ### Non-Zod imports

-`ts-to-zod` can reference imported types from other modules but will use an `any` validation as placeholder, as we cannot now their schema.
+`ts-to-zod` can reference imported types from other modules but will use an `any` validation as placeholder, as we cannot know their schema.

 ```ts